 (Translation: Pay a lot of money to go to school, get a degree and go beg for work.)

 I took a very long-winded detour on my path to being The Greatest Novelist Ever.
 (My exact dream at age 8, I believe.
 Of course, then, the greatest novelist I knew was Dr. Seuss and…well, he’s still pretty great.)
 That detour dropped me into the career of marketing and design, for which I happily focused on for quite a few years.
 Little did I know how useful it would prove when I decided to start writing again.
-So you’ll see my name as a cover artist, a web designer (Will Design for Chocolate) among other things.
-I find it fortunate to do work I enjoy in the world of writers I love.
+So you’ll also see my name as a cover artist and a web designer (Will Design for Chocolate) among other things.

 My Journey as a Writer